Museum of Central Australia

 The location of the Museum of Central Australia certainly makes it convenient to combine with a visit to some of the other places in the Araluen Cultural Precinct.

-The main question is probably whether you think there will be enough of interest for you to justify the entry fee.
+The main question is probably whether you think there will be enough interest for you to justify the entry fee.

 What’s new?